myagizguler/angular-universal-firebase-boilerplate/README.md

 $ firebase use YOUR_PROJECT_ID
 ```

-Then deploy to firebase.
+**Build SSR version**
+Run `npm run fire:build` to build the server version.
+(This will update files in /public and /functions/lib.)

+**serve SSR version**
+Run `npm run fire:serve` for the SSR server.
+(You might need to enter your user's password.)
+Note: Production server does not auto-reload on file changes.
+You will have to build and serve again.

+## Deployment
+Before deploying make sure to compile and build the latest changes to your code by running `npm run fire:build`.
-Note: Deploying functions automatically builds the ssr version into the functions/lib folder, and the browser version into the public/ folder and then moves the index.html from the public folder to the functions folder.
+This automatically builds the SSR version into the functions/lib folder, and the browser version into the public/ folder and then moves the index.html from the public/ folder to the functions/lib/server folder.

+**To deploy the latest built files and functions:**
 ```npm
 $ npm run fire:deploy
 ```

-This will build and deploy functions and hosting files.
+This will deploy functions and hosting files.
 To deploy everything run `npm run fire:deploy:all`.

-## Development server

-Run `npm run serve` for a dev server.

-## Production (SSR) server

-Run `npm run fire:build:serve` for the SSR server.
-Note: Production server does not auto-reload on file changes.
-You will have to build and serve again.